- Conservation & Management

 Please get in touch!
 I do read every email I receive, but I am not able to reply to everyone.

 This list of potential projects is kept up-to-date and is meant to encourage synergy with currently funded projects and available languishing datasets.
 Datasets from previously published papers can also be recycled to address new questions (e.g. Orben et al. 2015, Orben et al. 2018, Fleishman et al. 2019, Drummand et al. 2021, Orben et al. in prep).
 Additional projects that are related to the research of the of the Seabird Oceanography Lab with outside collaborators are also welcome.
 Students with fellowship support are encouraged to develop at least one thesis chapter with data that is already collected and available through SOL or other collaborators.
-This reduces the need to find additional funds to support research efforts and allows incoming graduate students to start working with data as soon as possible.
+This reduces the need to find additional funds to support research efforts and more importantly allows incoming graduate students to start working with data as soon as possible.

 I expect graduate students to be independent, creative, and willing to learn new skills (e.g. coding, statistics, proficiency in reproducible research techniques).
 Gaining proficiency in R prior to graduate school is highly advantageous.
 I also expect a willingness to embrace the writing process starting at the very beginning of your time in graduate school.